 Goodwill is tested annually for impairment or more frequently if events and circumstances indicate that the asset might be impaired.
 An impairment loss is recognized to the extent that the carrying amount exceeds the asset's fair value.
 This determination is made at the reporting unit level which may be either an operating segment or one level below an operating segment if discrete financial information is available.
 Two or more reporting units within an operating segment may be aggregated for impairment testing if they have similar economic characteristics.
 The Company has identified its North American Retail and North American Wholesale segments and its European wholesale and European retail components of its Europe segment as separate reporting units for goodwill impairment testing since each have different economic characteristics.
-In accordance with authoritative guidance, the Company first assesses qualitative factors relevant in determining whether it is more likely than not that the fair value of its reporting unit is less than their carrying amounts.
+In accordance with authoritative guidance, the Company first assesses qualitative factors relevant in determining whether it is more likely than not that the fair value of its reporting units are less than their carrying amounts.
 Based on this analysis, the Company determines whether it is necessary to perform a quantitative impairment test.
 If it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the amount of any impairment loss to be recognized for that reporting unit is determined using two steps.
-First, the Company determines the fair value of the reporting unit and the amount and timing of expected future cash flows.
-Second, if the carrying amount of a reporting unit second is fair value, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill and other intangibles over the implied fair value.
-The implied fair value is determined by allocating the fair value of the reporting unit's goodwill and other intangibles over the implied fair value.
-The implied fair value is determined by allocating the fair value of the reporting unit is a determined by allocating the fair value of the repo
+First, the Company determines the fair value of the reporting unit using a discounted cash flow analysis, which requires unobservable inputs (Level 3) within the fair value hierarchy as defined in Note 20.
+These inputs include selection of an appropriate discount rate and the amount and timing of expected future cash flows.
+Second, if the carrying amount of a reporting unit exceeds its fair value, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill and other intangibles over the implied fair value.
+The implied fair value is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation, in accordance with authoritative guidance.